-PRINCETON, N.J., and PARIS, Dec.
-09, 2010 - STENTYS S.A.
-(STNT.PA), which develops innovative stents to treat Acute Myocardial Infarction (AMI), announced today that it has begun the international APPOSITION III study of its self-apposing stent, with 50 patients already enrolled out of a total of 500.
-The trial primary endpoint is Major Adverse Cardiac Events at 12 months post-procedure.
+PRINCETON, N.J., and PARIS, May 2, 2011 - STENTYS S.A.
+(STNT.PA), a medical technology company that is commercializing a new generation of innovative stents to treat Acute Myocardial Infarction (AMI), announced today that it has reached the mid-point of its international APPOSITION III study of its Self-Apposing Stent, with 250 patients now enrolled out of a total of 500.
+The trial primary endpoint is Major Adverse Cardiac Events (MACE) at 12 months post-procedure.

-"The cardiologists in our cath lab are extremely excited to be part of the APPOSITION III study, because it allows us to use the STENTYS self-apposing stent in a real-life setting for the treatment of AMI patients," said study investigator Prof. Harald Mudra, M.D., Ph.D., Head of the Department of Cardiology, Pulmonology and Internal Intensive Care Medicine of the Neuperlach Hospital in Munich, Germany.
+"All cardiologists are extremely excited to be part of the APPOSITION III study and to routinely use the STENTYS Self-Apposing Stent in treating AMI patients," said study investigator Dr. Robert Jan van Geuns, M.D., Ph.D., Thorax Center at Erasmus Medical Center, Rotterdam, the Netherlands.

-"Based on the results of APPOSITION I and II, the clinical evidence is indisputable: malapposition, which is a known cause of early stent thrombosis and repeat AMI, can be eliminated with the use of our self-apposing stent.
-APPOSITION III, designed as a large scale single-arm prospective clinical study, will confirm that the STENTYS stent is the solution for the treatment of heart attack patients," added Gonzague Issenmann, CEO and co-founder of STENTYS.
+"Malapposition is a well-established cause of thrombotic events and repeat myocardial infarction, but it can be eliminated with the use of our Self-Apposing Stent.
+APPOSITION III, designed as a large scale prospective clinical study, will substantiate that our stent is the solution for treating heart attack patients," added Gonzague Issenmann, CEO and co-founder of STENTYS.